OCN-682-UH/Poppinga/README.md

 There are folders of each week, R Project, and a README.md file.
 ### Folders:
 * Data: data sets used for analyses (.csv)
-* Scripts: R scripts and functions
+* Scripts: R scripts, Quarto, and functions
 * Output: Results, plots, and processed data
-* Lectures: R Markdown files of both lecture slides, notes, and HTML file
+* Lectures: Quarto notes and R Markdown files of both lecture slides, notes, and HTML file

 #### [Week 01](https://github.com/OCN-682-UH/Poppinga/tree/main/Week_01): _Data, Collecting Data, Metadata_